mahmoud-ali/e_service/README.md

 - Can be canceled to CANCELED state
 - Previous states are locked for editing
 - Required data must be present before state transition
-- Notifications and logging for state changes
+- Automatic email notifications for state changes
+- Audit logging of all state transitions

 ### Security Features
 - Role-based access control
 - Module-specific data isolation
-- File upload restrictions
+- File upload restrictions and validation
 - Audit logging of all changes
 - State-based permission enforcement
 - Unique constraints on critical records
+- Password policy enforcement
+- Session timeout and security